Pregnancy Acne – What Are The Best Pregnancy Acne Treatment Options?

 Androgens And Acne

 Androgens are typically considered “male” hormones, but like estrogen (a typical “female” hormone), people of every sex produce androgens, just in differing amounts.
 Most men make more androgens and less estrogen, most women make more estrogen and less androgens, and intersex or nonbinary people could make any combination of the two.

 On their own, androgens do not automatically lead to more oil production.
 If that were the case, men would experience acne significantly more than women, and studies show that the number of men and women who report having acne are very similar.
 Androgens lead to trouble with acne when the ratio between androgens and other hormones like estrogen is thrown out of balance.
 If you have naturally low levels of estrogen and naturally high levels of testosterone, that’s not a problem, but if your estrogen levels drop, it could cause more acne.
 This is because it is the amount of androgens relative to other hormones that matters.

 Oftentimes, this is what causes premenstrual acne.
-Estrogen levels drop when an egg is not implanted to the uterine wall, making the relative amount of testosterone higher, and this causes the skin to produce more oil.
-In pregnancy though, androgen levels really do rise, not just in relationship to estrogen.
+Estrogen levels drop when an egg is not implanted to the uterine wall, making the relative amount of testosterone higher, and this causes the skin to produce more oil2.
+In pregnancy though, androgen levels really do rise, not just in relation to estrogen.
 In the beginning, estrogen increases and skin often clears, but by the third trimester, androgens start increasing as well.
 When this happens, the skin starts producing more oil (also called sebum), which can often lead to acne.